titus-chin/telco-customer-churn-prediction/README.md

 # Telco Customer Churn Prediction
 > The purpose of this project is to predict whether or not a telco customer will churn based on historical customer usage and subscription data.
-Web app can be found [here]().
+The best performing model can accurately identify customer churn up to 81.79%.
+The result of each model is shown in [Weights & Biases dashboard](https://wandb.ai/titus-chin/telco-customer-churn-prediction/reports/Telco-Customer-Churn-Prediction--VmlldzoxMjE2NzE1).
-#### -- Project Status: Active
+#### -- Project Status: Completed

 ## Table of Contents
 * [Project Structure](#project-structure)